pin-storage/estuary-docusaurus/docs/Learn/what-is-estuary.md

 ![alt text](https://user-images.githubusercontent.com/28320272/212175640-273f467a-b8a5-4236-b8e5-977e546e43ef.png)

-All data is currently uploaded to our hosted Estuary Node (Written in Go) in North America.
+All data is currently uploaded to our hosted Pin.Storage Node (Written in Go) in North America.
 Filecoin deals are made immediately against miners listed on our index.
 When a file is uploaded:

 1. A proposal receipt is provided.
 2. The deal machine will continue to make deals until 6 storage deals are sealed on the Filecoin Network with 6 different storage providers.
 The location is variable.
 3. Each deal is proposed for at least a year (in fil-epochs), and is a verified client deal.
 4. For each successful deal, a Filecoin storage deal receipt is provided with duration and miner information.

-### How does Estuary use the Filecoin Network and IPFS protocol?
+### How does Pin.Storage use the Filecoin Network and IPFS protocol?

 The setup of our node has parts for those who operate IPFS nodes.